If you've decided you'd like to change what you're studying at the University of Sydney, you may be able to transfer to a different degree.

-If you have completed less than 48 credit points at the end of this semester, your application to transfer will be based on your secondary school results (your ATAR or equivalent).
+If you have completed less than 48 credit points at the end of this semester, your application to transfer will be based on the qualification that was used to gain entry to your current degree, usually your ATAR or equivalent.

-If you entered your undergraduate degree under an alternative entry pathway, any benefit you gained in your ATAR does not carry across to your new application.
+If you entered your undergraduate degree under an alternative entry pathway, any benefit you gained in addition to your ATAR does not carry across to your new application.

 If you are a postgraduate student and want to change to a course that is not an allowable course transfer, you will need to make a new application through Find a course.